 Appointments can be made with Amy each week until Thursday at 3pm.

-Sylvain is responsible for the welfare and academic progress of every undergraduate student in the department.
-You can speak to Sylvain if you have concerns about your academic progress or if you feel that there are circumstances that are causing you academic pressure.
+The senior tutors are responsible for the welfare and academic progress of every undergraduate student in the department.
+You can speak to them if you have concerns about your academic progress or if you feel that there are circumstances that are causing you academic pressure.

 Tutor for Women - Dr Zahra Sharif Khodaei